 How Falling on my Face Taught Me A Deeper Lesson About Meditation

-Recently, I received an invitation to partake in a dance workshop at no cost.
-As a woman who was made to move, I could not pass this opportunity up!
-I drove to Saratoga, NY to meet Streb Extreme Action, a dance/movement company based in Brooklyn in an artistic residency at Skidmore College for the summer.
-I had no idea what they did as a group until the workshop leader said their mission is to explore flight, which comes with an exploration of falling.
+It would have been rude to leave.
+The room was crowded and I would have felt a fool to duck out.
+You see, as a woman who was made to move, I could not pass up an to meet Streb Extreme Action, a dance/movement company based in Brooklyn in an artistic residency at Skidmore College for the summer.
+The workshop leader said their mission is to explore flight, which comes with an exploration of falling.

 Yes, she said….falling.